stephsicilian/Sculpture_Painting_Classifier/README.md

    ```sh
    python test.py
    ```
+   - The script balances the test set during evaluation to ensure equal representation of sculptures and paintings.

 ## Results
-- **Highest Achieved Accuracy**: 89%
+- **Highest Achieved Accuracy**: 93%
-- The model's performance is evaluated on a separate test dataset, and both overall accuracy and class-wise accuracy metrics are calculated.
+- The model was evaluated on a cleaned and balanced test dataset.
+- Class-wise accuracy:
+  - Sculptures: Correctly classified 271
+  - Paintings: Correctly classified 232

 ## File Structure
 - **datasets/train/**: Contains training images organized in subdirectories `sculpture` and `painting`.